aws/amazon-sagemaker-examples/README.md

 The following provide examples demonstrating different capabilities of Amazon SageMaker RL.

-- [Carpole using Coach](reinforcement_learning/rl_cartpole_coach) demonstrates the simplest usecase of Amazon SageMaker RL using Intel's RL coach.
+- [Carpole using Coach](reinforcement_learning/rl_cartpole_coach) demonstrates the simplest usecase of Amazon SageMaker RL using Intel's RL Coach.
-- [AWS DeepRacer](reinforcement_learning/rl_deepracer_robomaker_coach_gazebo) demonstrates AWS DeepRace trainig using coach in the Gazebo environment.
+- [AWS DeepRacer](reinforcement_learning/rl_deepracer_robomaker_coach_gazebo) demonstrates AWS DeepRacer trainig using RL Coach in the Gazebo environment.
 - [HVAC using EnergyPlus](reinforcement_learning/rl_hvac_coach_energyplus) demonstrates the training of HVAC systems using the EnergyPlus environment.
 - [Knapsack Problem](reinforcement_learning/rl_knapsack_coach_custom) demonstrates how to solve the knapsack problem using a custom environment.
 - [Mountain Car](reinforcement_learning/rl_mountain_car_coach_gymEnv) Mountain car is a classic RL problem.
 This notebook explains how to solve this using the OpenAI Gym environment.
 - [Distributed Neural Network Compression](reinforcement_learning/rl_network_compression_ray_custom) This notebook explains how to compress ResNets using RL, using a custom environment and the RLLib toolkit.
-- [Turtlebot Tracker](reinforcement_learning/rl_objecttracker_robomaker_coach_gazebo) This notebook demonstrates object tracking using Robomaker and Coach in the Gazebo environment.
+- [Turtlebot Tracker](reinforcement_learning/rl_objecttracker_robomaker_coach_gazebo) This notebook demonstrates object tracking using AWS Robomaker and RL Coach in the Gazebo environment.
 - [Portfolio Management](reinforcement_learning/rl_portfolio_management_coach_customEnv) This notebook uses a custom Gym environment to manage multiple financial investments.
 - [Autoscaling](reinforcement_learning/rl_predictive_autoscaling_coach_customEnv) demonstrates how to adjust load depending on demand.
-This uses coach and a custom environment.
+This uses RL Coach and a custom environment.
 - [Roboschool](reinforcement_learning/rl_roboschool_ray) is an open source physics simulator that is commonly used to train RL policies for robotic systems.
 This notebook demonstrates training a few agents using it.
 - [Stable Baselines](reinforcement_learning/rl_roboschool_stable_baselines) In this notebook example, we will make the HalfCheetah agent learn to walk using the stable-baselines, which are a set of improved implementations of Reinforcement Learning (RL) algorithms based on OpenAI Baselines.
 - [Travelling Salesman](reinforcement_learning/rl_traveling_salesman_vehicle_routing_coach) is a classic NP hard problem, which this notebook solves with AWS SageMaker RL.